readmeio/rdme/README.md

 rdme versions:update --version={project-version}
 ```

 Like `versions:create`, if you wish to automate this process and not be blocked by CLI input, you can supply the necessary flags to this command.
-See `rdme versions:update --help` or [automating this process](#automating-this-process) for more information.
+See `rdme versions:update --help` for more information.

 #### Delete a Version
 You can remove a specific version from your project, as well as all of the attached specs